 Category

-Introduction: Mongolian Cuisine Overview
+Introduction: Mongolian cuisine

 Mongolian cuisine is known for its use of meat, particularly beef, lamb, and mutton.
 These meats are often cooked with vegetables and spices, creating hearty and flavorful dishes.
 Additionally, horse meat and camel meat are also sometimes used in traditional Mongolian cuisine.
 Overall, the meats in Mongolian dishes are typically lean and protein-rich, making them a staple in the country’s diet.